Tyler Bryant: Early and personal life

-At 15, Tyler put together his first band, which performed local shows in and around his hometown.
+At 15, Bryant put together his first band, which performed local shows in and around his hometown.
 In 2006, he was presented with the Robert Johnson Gibson New Generation Award for aspiring young guitar players.
-In 2007, Tyler won Ernie Ball's first "Play Crossroads Competition", which got him a spot performing at the Crossroads Guitar Festival in Chicago.
+In 2007, Bryant won Ernie Ball's first "Play Crossroads Competition", which got him a spot performing at the Crossroads Guitar Festival in Chicago.

 As Bryant's career continued, he began to take influence from blues-based rock acts, such as The Black Crowes, The Rolling Stones, Lynyrd Skynyrd, and Tom Petty and the Heartbreakers.
-Tyler moved to Nashville at age 17 to pursue a career in songwriting, and in the process he met drummer Caleb Crosby and bass player Calvin Webster.
-Caleb and Calvin joined Tyler's band, named Tyler Bryant & the Shakedown, which now also includes bass guitarist Ryan Fitzgerald and guitarist Graham Whitford (the latter being the son of Aerosmith's Brad Whitford).
+Bryant moved to Nashville at age 17 to pursue a career in songwriting, and in the process he met drummer Caleb Crosby and bass player Calvin Webster.
+Crosby and Webster joined Bryant's band, named Tyler Bryant & the Shakedown, which now also includes bass guitarist Diego Navaira and guitarist Graham Whitford (the latter being the son of Aerosmith's Brad Whitford).

-On October 6, 2019 Bryant married Rebecca Lovell of Larkin Poe.
+On October 6, 2019, Bryant married Rebecca Lovell of Larkin Poe.
+In March 2025, they announced they were expecting their first child, a boy.

 Career

-In 2008, Tyler signed with John Huie at Creative Artists Agency as his booking agent.
-Tyler has toured with and opened shows for artists including Jeff Beck, Aerosmith, Lynyrd Skynyrd, Joe Bonamassa, B.B.
+In 2008, Bryant signed with John Huie at Creative Artists Agency as his booking agent.
+Bryant has toured with and opened shows for artists including Jeff Beck, Aerosmith, Lynyrd Skynyrd, Joe Bonamassa, B.B.
 King, Pat Benatar, Heart, Smash Mouth, Styx, REO Speedwagon, AC/DC, Vince Gill, Guns N' Roses and The Cadillac Three.
-Guitarist Vince Gill has said about Tyler, "To be 18 and play like this kid is the rarest of the rare.
+Guitarist Vince Gill has said about Bryant, "To be 18 and play like this kid is the rarest of the rare.
 Hands down a future guitar god."
-In 2009 Tyler performed at the Grammy Foundation's 11th Annual Music Preservation Event: "Music in Focus" at the historic Wilshire Ebell Theater in Los Angeles.
+In 2009, Bryant performed at the Grammy Foundation's 11th Annual Music Preservation Event: "Music in Focus" at the historic Wilshire Ebell Theater in Los Angeles.
 In 2009, he was featured, along with musicians including Jeff Beck, Carlos Santana and Slash, in the film Rock Prophecies.
-Tyler's song "Who I Am" is featured as downloadable content for Guitar Hero 5.
-Tyler performed at the 2011 Austin City Limits Music Festival.
+Bryant's song "Who I Am" is featured as downloadable content for Guitar Hero 5.
+He performed at the 2011 Austin City Limits Music Festival.

 In 2011, Bryant formed Dead Cool Dropouts with Lisa Origliasso of the Veronicas.
-He later contributed to their 2014 self-titled album.
+He later contributed to the latter band's 2014 self-titled album.
+He contributed to "Sanctified.”

-Tyler has recorded with music producers Kevin Shirley (Led Zeppelin), Jed Leiber (Jeff Beck) and Roger Alan Nichols.
-In March 2011, Tyler released his first EP, called My Radio, which was later followed by another EP, From the Sandcastle.
+Bryant has recorded with record producers Kevin Shirley, Jed Leiber, Andy Johns, Joe Hamilton, Vance Powell, and Roger Alan Nichols.
+In March 2011, Bryant released his first EP, called My Radio, which was later followed by another EP, From the Sandcastle.
 Tyler Bryant & the Shakedown released their debut album Wild Child on January 22, 2013.
 Their song "Loaded Dice & Buried Money" was available for streaming on October 13, 2015, and an EP titled The Wayside was announced with a release date of November 13, 2015.
-The present members of the group include Bryant (lead vocals, guitar), Graham Whitford (guitar, backing vocals), Ryan Fitzgerald (bass, backing vocals) and Caleb Crosby (drums).
+The present members of the group include Bryant (lead vocals, guitar), Graham Whitford (guitar, backing vocals) and Caleb Crosby (drums).